 Do your best to place your brushstrokes (or lines if your drawing) with intention and then leave them alone!
 Allow the organic occurrences to happen and think of how you can use these effects to your advantage instead of trying to correct them or blend them out.

 Stop yourself from pushing forward with actions that are really not really necessary.
-Try to do more with less and don't obsess over every tiny little accident!
+Try to do more with less and don't obsess over every tiny little accident or irregularity.

-Let go of the mental need to control everything!
+Let go of the need to control everything!

 I hope that you found this post helpful and that it encouraged you to keep exploring and moving forward with your art.
 I wish you all the best and remember to enjoy the process!

 is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites

 to earn advertising fees by advertising and linking to amazon.com.